Atewe202/LITA-PROJECT-2-Customer-Segmentation-for-a-Subscription-Service/README.md

   - find the total number of active and canceled subscriptions.
   - ![Screenshot 2024-11-02 175612](https://github.com/user-attachments/assets/1ef21de9-5842-425c-ae2a-5f2939003658)

+    ### Customer Segmentation Findings
+    - The customers from the East only subscribe to Basic subscription type.
+    - The ones from the West subscribes only  Standard while the South onle Subscribe to Standard
+    - the pattern shows localozation of services.
+Each region has settled for was they feel is best for them
+    - While from the
+    - No customer from the East canceled their subscrption, which might suggest they being satisfactied with the services
+    -

 ### Data Analysis
 - - Datedif(SubscriptionStart, SubscriptionEnd, "D") was used to calculate duration
 -  =Average Subscription Duration() was used to calculate average subscription duration